artymiz/cmpt433-metronome-project/spi-prototype/progress.md

 - Data does not persist after power disconnected, or after HW reset.

 - Data is drawn as it is being sent: it's not like it gets stored in a buffer and updated when the NOP command is sent.
+- The screen pixels default to being line-ey, need to write white pixels in order to make the screen white.